rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 21 to Saturday December 23, 1710.
 830 0 ‡a Post boy (London, England) ; ‡v no. 2436.
 H3.4.2.
 Chronological designation only.
-If the issue has only a chronological designation, use “year month day” as the standardized form of the chronological designation in the access point.
+If the issue has only a chronological designation, use "year month day" as the standardized form of the chronological designation in the access point.
 245 04 ‡a The English Lucian, or, Weekly discoveries of the witty intrigues, comical passages, and remarkable